globoglobito/Python-Guide/README.md

 ### Recursion!
 How to loop without a loop aka without mutability

-Again remember my example?
-Here you dont change a variable, you are merely calling the same function over and over again with an updated parameter
+Again, remember my example?
+Here you don’t change a variable; you are merely calling the same function over and over again with an updated parameter

 ```python